| || |

 What is Universal Waste?

-Due to changes in state law, after February 8, 2006, batteries, electronic devices, fluorescent light bulbs and other items, called universal waste, should not be placed in your regular trash.
+State law requires that batteries, electronic devices, fluorescent light bulbs and other items should not be placed in your regular trash.
 Click here for a list of items that can no longer be placed in your trash can.

 How do I dispose of universal waste items such as household batteries?

 It's easy.
 Here is what the City of Roseville has to offer for easy and convenient disposal (click below for more information):

 - Drop off your dead batteries at participating retail stores.

 - Call us and we'll pick it up at your house.

 - Drive to the Household Hazardous Waste Drop-Off site.

 Roseville’s Battery Drop-Off Program.
 Drop off your dead batteries at participating retail stores.

 We recycle for you, yet we need your support keeping hazardous waste, like household batteries, out of your One Big Bin.
 That’s why we work with grocery and home improvement stores and other easy locations to make it convenient for you to get rid of them, while complying with state regulations to dispose of them properly.
 So save your old batteries and, next time you head to the store, take them with you so you can drop ‘em off while you shop!